waynodiablo/Oystercard/bookmark_manager/21_levels_of_validation.md

 ## To complete this challenge, you will need to

+- [ ] Ensure a user can't sign up with an blank email address:
   - [ ] Write a failing feature test to ensure a user can't sign up without entering an email
   - [ ] Add a check on the client side using html5 and confirm that this will not make the test pass and try it manually
   - [ ] Add an appropriate DataMapper validation, and check the test now passes
   - [ ] Add a database level constraint for the same thing, and see if the test passes without the DataMapper validation
+- [ ] Ensure a user can't sign in with an invalid formatted email adress (e.g. `invalid@email`):
+  - [ ] Write a failing feature test to ensure a user can't sign up with an invalid formatted email address
+  - [ ] Add a check on the client side using html5 and confirm that this will not make the test pass and try it manually
+  - [ ] Add an appropriate DataMapper validation, and check the test now passes
 - [ ] Ensure to test manually locally and on Heroku

 ## Resources